dabit3/building-a-subgraph-workshop/README.md

 Once the subgraph is created, we will initialize the subgraph locally.

-### Initializing a new Subgraph using the Graph CLI
+### Initializing a new subgraph using the Graph CLI

 Next, install the Graph CLI: